Best MonthsAll year

 Rank9 out of 139 attractions in Jaipur

 Places to stay near Chokhi Dhani

 Rajasthan has done a great job of showcasing its heritage via its arts and crafts.
 Every main city on the tourist map has a place where one can experience local performing arts, buy handmade products by the state's residents and also sample the great Rajasthani cuisine.
 In Jaipur, we headed to Chokhi Dhani on our last evening here, to party in the way locals do!
 The few hours we spent there were full of folk treasures, excellent food and great bargains.
-Don't miss this if you have time to party like the locals do!
-Here's a photo journey...
+Here is a photo journey.

 2)Chokhi Dhani: This is a traditional Rajasthani village themed restaurant.
 Expert performs showcase Rajasthani dances, magic shows, fire stunts and more.
 There are many games and Rajasthani thali restaurant.
 Although this place is very famous, the performers looked very tired and a lot of food is wasted in the thali restaurant.
 I didn't leave this place with a good feeling and it doesn't really fit into my traveling ethic.